MTESSDev/pdf.js.forms/README.md

 promises: in a then() block.
 This is because page.getAnnotations is now truly async, and not just fake async in the base library.

+FormFunctionality used to live in the core pdf.js library, but has been moved out to the compentents library.
+This was to simplify using the components viewer code as well as well as to simplify using with webpack in other projects.

 ### TO USE FORMS:
 To render a form use the PDFJS.FormFunctionality.render call.
 A width or height can be specified, if both are specified this creates a bounding box that the pdf will fit